 Enter TRUE (in capital letters) in the New value box and click Save .

 Note: The change takes effect only when you log on to the system.
-Therefore, before beginning to work with UFT, you must log off and log on again.
+Therefore, before beginning to work with UFT One, you must log off and log on again.
 You may also need to restart the SAP Service from the SAP Console.

 If you find that even after restarting the SAP Service from the SAP Console and logging on again to the client, your change to the ProfileVal parameter was not saved, you may have an outdated kernel version.
-In this case, either restart the application server, or download and import the required kernel patch, as specified below.
+Try restarting the application server.

 For details, see SAP OSS note # 480149.